rock3r/jewel-ij-plugin/README.md

 This is **experimental, untested, and probably broken**.
 You've been warned!

+# Ported features
+These features have been ported from Studio:

+## Debugger
+ * Composition state is displayed in the debugger when debugging a composable function (v0.0.1)

 ## License

 All code in this plugin is Copyright by the Android Open Source Project, licensed under the Apache 2.0 license.